ZeyrinPixel/CelestialWeave/readme.md

 ---

 ### ⚠️ Early Development Phase
-Please note that this mod is currently a **Work In Progress** and currently features a single custom biome, and everything is subject to change.
+Please note that this mod is currently a **Work In Progress** and currently features a few custom biomes, and everything is subject to change.

 ---